YoungWing/useragent-parser/README.md

 # useragent-parser
-http useragent parser for erlang
+This is a http useragent parser for erlang base on  https://github.com/ferd/useragent.git